Roni Rosadi

-Roni Rosadi (born 24 March 1991) is an Indonesian professional footballer who plays as a full-back for Liga 2 club PSIM Yogyakarta.
+Roni Rosadi (born 24 March 1991) is an Indonesian professional footballer who plays as a full-back.

 Club career

 Mitra Kukar

 In 2018, Roni Rosadi signed a one-year contract with Indonesian Liga 1 club Mitra Kukar.
 He made his debut on 8 April 2018 in a match against Persib Bandung at the Gelora Bandung Lautan Api Stadium, Bandung.

 Semen Padang

 He was signed for Semen Padang to play in Liga 1 on the 2019 season.
 Rosadi made his debut on 20 August 2019 in a match against Persela Lamongan at the Haji Agus Salim Stadium, Padang.

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.